 7. Syrian children face many safety and wellness issues.
 They’re especially susceptible to malnutrition, dehydration, and diarrheal diseases.
 Because of the Syrian health system’s deterioration, many have not been immunized or kept current on vaccinations, and outbreaks of measles and polio are common both in Syria and in refugee camps.
 Due to the nature of living in chaotic, overcrowded, and unfamiliar situations, children also are more vulnerable to sexual abuse and exploitation.

 Jesus, You love the little children.
 Each Syrian child is precious to You.
 Protect their little bodies from dangerous diseases, and bring healing to those already sick.
 Keep away predatory adults who are looking to harm or profit from them.
 Bring loving adults to watch and nurture them as they strive to survive the harsh realities in which they live.

 8. The Syrian conflict, now entering its seventh year, and the chaos it has bred have become background noise to many people — even those who consider themselves compassionate.
 The political ramifications of the conflict keep many caring individuals at a comfortable distance.
-But there is an urgent need for donor governments to allocate funds to meet this humanitarian emergency, for churches to raise a cry of prayer and support for people in desperate circumstances, and for all of us to find a way to engage meaningfully for the sake of Syrian children and their families.
+But there is an urgent need for donor governments to allocate funds to meet this humanitarian emergency, for churches to raise a cry of prayer and support, and for all of us to find a way to engage meaningfully for the sake of Syrian children and their families.